Towneley Park: History

 The hall was the home of the Towneley family from around 1200.
 The family once owned extensive estates in and around Lancashire and the West Riding of Yorkshire.
-The hall not only contains the 15th-century Whalley Abbey vestments, but also has its own chapel – with a finely carved altarpiece made in Antwerp around 1525.
 The male line of the family died out in 1878 and in 1901 one of the daughters, Lady O'Hagan, sold the house together with 62 acre of land to Burnley Corporation for £17,600.
 The family departed in March 1902.

-Between 2005 and 2011, the Heritage Lottery Fund granted £2.1 million to help fund a major programme of restoration of the Park.
+Between 2005 and 2011, the Heritage Lottery Fund granted £2.1 million to help fund a major programme of restoration of the Park, which is grade II listed.

+Towneley Hall

+The hall is a grade I listed building.

+The hall not only contains the 15th-century Whalley Abbey vestments, but also has its own chapel – with a finely carved altarpiece made in Antwerp around 1525.

 Collections

-The art gallery contains important Victorian and Pre-Raphaelite works by Burne-Jones, Waterhouse, Alma-Tadema and Zoffany. watercolours by Turner and local artist Noel H. Leaver, a collection of Lancashire furniture, The Whalley Abbey vestments, natural history, local social and military history, the Towneley Family.
+The art gallery contains important Victorian and Pre-Raphaelite works by Burne-Jones, Waterhouse, Alma-Tadema and Zoffany, watercolours by Turner and local artist Noel H. Leaver, a collection of Lancashire furniture, the Whalley Abbey vestments, natural history and local social and military history relating to the Towneley family.
 The Deer Pond in Towneley Park is a Local Nature Reserve.

 Traditions

-According to folklore, the hall was said to have been haunted by a boggart.
+According to folklore, the hall was haunted by a boggart.
 This spirit appeared once every seven years, just prior to the death of one of the residents.
 The boggart was linked to 'Sir John Towneley', who in life supposedly oppressed the poor of the district.
 According to writer Daniel Codd, there are later stories of a strange ghostly white apparition that appears by the River Calder.